- Are we required to use one of your "Experienced Caterers" or can we bring in a caterer of our choice?

 No, use of our warming kitchen is included in the rental fee for the Main Lodge.

-Can we BBQ or use propane tanks to cook food for our event?
+Can we BBQ at our event?

 Yes, only outside of the lodge in areas pre-approved by the Fire Marshal, a permit application and fees may be required by Maple Valley Fire & Life Safety.
 Please see Lodge Staff regarding any other requirements.